makmour/open-ssh-user-enumeration/README.md

-# open-ssh-user-enumeration

-OpenSSH through 7.7 is prone to a user enumeration vulnerability due to not delaying bailout for an invalid authenticating user until after the packet containing the request has been fully parsed, related to auth2-gss.c, auth2-hostbased.c, and auth2-pubkey.c.

-CVE: CVE-2018-15473
+# OpenSSH Username Enumeration Script (CVE-2018-15473)

+This script checks for the OpenSSH 7.7 (and prior) username enumeration vulnerability (CVE-2018-15473).
+It sends a malformed authentication packet and interprets the SSH server’s response to identify valid usernames.

+---

 ## original code:
 https://www.exploit-db.com/download/45233